-In the other towns the mortality from small-pox is either triffing or the disease is altogether absent. ("Monthly Return of Births, Deaths, and Marriages registered in the Eight Principal Towns of Scotland,

-Some months afterwards, and on a more general review of the mortality of 1856, Dr. Stark observes.- "Small-pox has appeared here and there, chiefly in over-crowded localities, and where the sanitary arrangements were defective.
-After the conclusive evidence which has been again and again furnished, relative to the protecting powers of vaccination against that loathsome disease, it is surprising that parents do not

-"protect their children against its ravages by having them vaccinated."
+In the other towns the mortality from small-pox is either triffing or the disease is altogether absent. ("Monthly Return of Births, Deaths, and Marriages registered in the Eight Principal Towns of Scotland, with the Causes of Death at Four Periods of Life; January, 1856.")
+Some months afterwards, and on a more general review of the mortality of 1856, Dr. Stark observes.- "Small-pox has appeared here and there, chiefly in over-crowded localities, and where the sanitary arrange-"ments were defective.
+After the conclusive evidence which has been again and again furnished, relative to "the protecting powers of vaccination against that loathsome disease, it is surprising that parents do not "protect their children against its ravages by having them vaccinated."

 Several of the registrars append to their returns notes bearing on this point.
 Thus, the registrar of St. Nicholas' district, Aberdeen, remarks, that "During the quarter there have been 24 deaths from small-"pox, in all which cases, with one or two exceptions, the persons had not been vaccinated."
 The registrar of Old Kilpatrick, in Dumbartonshire, states, that "Five children, all under 8 years of age, have died from "small-pox, and they were not vaccinated."
-The registrar of Kirkmichael, in the county of Ayr, remarks of the deaths of small-pox, that "none of the deceased were vaccinated," adding that, "when vaccination has "been attended to the cases have been of a mild type."-(Quarterly Return of the Births, Deaths, and Marriages registered in the Divisions, Counties, and Districts of Scotland; Quarter ending September 30, 1856: p.
+The registrar of Kirkmichael, in the county of Ayr, remarks of the deaths of small-pox, that "none of the deceased were vaccinated," adding that, "when vaccination has "been attended to the cases have been of a mild type."-(Quarterly Return of the Births, Deaths, and Marriages registered in the Divisions, Counties, and Districts of Scotland; Quarter ending September 30, 1856; p.
 4.")